YichenShen0103/RUC-ICS1-Lab/README.md

 ICS1 is a revision of the first half of CMU 15-213, which is a classic course in computer science.

+## PREPARATORY COURSES RECOMMENDATION

+If you find yourself unfamiliar with stuffs like `git`, `linux`, `ssh` or `shell`, the following course will be helpful:
+- MIT The Missing Semester of Your CS Education

 ## ABSTRACTIONS AND HINTS FOR EACH LAB

 ### Lab 1: Data Lab